godotengine/godot-docs/getting_started/scripting/gdscript/static_typing.rst

     func _on_area_entered(area: CollisionObject2D) -> void:
         pass

-You’re free to replace, e.g. the ``CollisionObject2D``, with your own type, to cast parameters automatically:
+You're free to replace, e.g. the ``CollisionObject2D``, with your own type, to cast parameters automatically:

 ::